How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 Below are twelve transformative practices that can help you center yourself.

 I find it best to remain neutral toward these practices.
-Different exercises work better under different circumstances.
+Different exercises work better under various circumstances.

-Depending on your personality type, you may find certain exercises work better for you than others.
+Depending on your personality type, you may find specific exercises work better for you than others.

 You should notice the effects of these powerful practices within a minute or two.